hinneburg/TopicExplorer/README.md

 Create a new server Apache TomCat 6. and reference the chosen path File -> New -> Others -> Server
 ####Import Projects into Eclipse:
-Import -> Maven -> Existing Maven Project -> browse : Navigate to TopicExplorer Folder
+Import -> Maven -> Existing Maven Project -> browse : Navigate to TopicExplorer Folder.
+Further, disable workspace resolution in Eclipse maven plugin: right click project, Maven -> Disable Workspace Resolution.
+This is important to prevent Eclipse from acidentally using artefacts from projects that are open in your workspace instead of the artefacts specified in dependencies in the `pom.xml`.
 ####Specify server settings
 Create file `~/.m2/settings.xml`.